mtmanning93/craft-front/README.md

 ### Account Credentials

-Users occasionally want to update their username or password to allow for this an update credentials form was created, here a user can update either.
-The username is validated to check it hasnt already been used, and the passwords too must be the same and of correct length.
+Users occasionally want to update their username or password to allow for this an updated credentials form was created, here a user can update either.
+The username is validated to check it hasn't already been used, and the passwords too must be the same and of correct length.

 ![Update Credentials Form](README_images/features/profile/credentials.png)